Asta1729/CNN-and-BiLSTM-Models-for-Human-Activity-Recognition/README.md

 ---

-## 🧠 CNN Architecture
+##  CNN1D Architecture

-The CNN architecture used in this project consists of:
+The CNN1D architecture used in this project consists of:

 * **Conv1D (kernel size = 3) → ReLU**
 * **MaxPooling1D (pool size = 2)**